 In fact, it’s so comfortable it’s often his go-to chair for sitting in the garden in the summer, even though we have a perfectly good picnic bench and other outdoor furniture!

-A great folding chair option is the Backpack Beach Chair – these are really handy for picnics as well as beach trips!
+A great folding chair option is the ALPHA CAMP Backpack Beach Chairs Set of 2 with Cooler Bag – these are really handy for picnics as well as beach trips!

 They’re great for kids too as they’re nice an low to the ground, or just for stretching your legs out!